sydneyli/keynet/README.md

   * `up <id>`                  brings the node with the specified id back up
   * `exit`                     quits the repl

+## Testing

+Run `go test` to test the cluster.
+Make sure the auth server is running!

 ## Client usage

-To start up the client server, go to the `client/` directory and run `./client --config ../distributepki/cluster.json`.

-Currently, to look up a key initially inserted into the table, run the following curl command:
+Currently, to look up a key initially inserted into the table, our cluster uses the following HTTP API:

 ```
-curl -L http://localhost:<cluster node HTTP port>?name=<desired alias>
+Updates: PUT /:
+  request body: {
+    Alias:     <name to update>,
+    Key:       <key to issue>,
+    Timestamp: <time of operation>,
+    Signature: <signature on operation with previous key>
+  }
+Creates: POST /:
+  request body: {
+    Alias:     <name to update>,
+    Key:       <key to issue>,
+    Timestamp: <time of operation>,
+    Signature: <signature on operation by an authority>
+  }
+Lookups:  GET /?name=<desired alias>
 ```

-or POST to `http://localhost:<HTTP port>?name=<desired key>` with the request body as the value you want to set the key.
+So you can run `curl -L http://<cluster host>:<cluster node HTTP port>?name=<desired alias>` to perform lookups, or PUT/POST to `http://<cluster host>:<HTTP port>?name=<desired key>` with the request body as defined above.

-Depending on the current status of the project, that may not work.

-## TODO:

-*this* means we're working on it

-### core functionality
- - [X] Actually sign and verify reads
- - [X] Catch up nodes properly (piggybacking entries on heartbeats and re-preparing non-checkpointed entries)
- - [X] View changes on client request timeout & on heartbeat timeout
- - [X] Checkpointing (sydli)

-### not core, but also important
- - [ ] *Check for resource leaks* (sydli)
- - [X] tests?? l0l
- - [ ] moar tests
- - [ ] Reuse RPC connections

 # Implementation details
 We mostly follow the design sketched out in the original PBFT paper, with a couple